 Font designed especially for on-screen viewing

 Although serif fonts such as Times and Times New Roman are generally regarded as the most readable font family for printed text, there is conflicting information about which font is the best to use for web-based content.
 Conventional wisdom has been that sans-serif fonts are more suited to electronic formats, but this convention probably has its roots in the fact that older computer screens were less capable of rendering serif fonts.
 Most modern computer monitors are capable of displaying all types of fonts with almost as much perceived clarity as a printed page.
 Recent studies have resulted in inconsistent findings, making it difficult to say which font family is best suited for the web.

-Some fonts, such as Verdana, Tahoma, Trebuchet MS, and Georgia, were developed specifically for use in electronic media, and are now quite common on both Windows and Mac platforms, especially if Microsoft Word is installed on the computer.
+Some fonts, such as Verdana, Tahoma, Trebuchet MS, and Georgia, were developed specifically for use in electronic media, and are now quite commonly used.

 Verdana is one of the most popular of the fonts designed for on-screen viewing.
 It has a simple, straightforward design, and the characters or glyphs are not easily confused.
 For example, the upper-case "I" and the lower-case "L" have unique shapes, unlike Arial, in which the two glyphs may be easily confused.

 Another advanelemente of Verdana is that the spacing between letters.
 One consideration to take into account with Verdana is that it is a relatively large font.
 The words take up more space than words in Arial, even at the same point size.

 The larger size improves readability, but also has the potential of disrupting carefully-planned page layouts.
 This is less of the issue of the developer designs with flexibility in mind.
 (See the section below on font sizes.)